Our Position

 • To expand the availability of affordable products for consumers, it is important to identify barriers to their use, including regulatory and statutory obstacles that may discourage development of these products.
 Solutions should be created on an interagency basis.

-• ICBA strongly urges the CFPB not to issue new prescriptive requirements that would disrupt the traditional data and business models that community banks have long employed to safely and soundly make credit decisions.
+• ICBA strongly urges the CFPB not to issue new, prescriptive requirements that would disrupt the traditional data and business models that community banks have long employed to safely and soundly make credit decisions.

 • ICBA welcomes the interagency guidance on the use of alternative data in credit underwriting, but stresses that field examiners must continue to give banks leeway to find innovative ways to provide credit to unserved and underserved consumers.
-(See “Credit Reporting” resolution.)

-• ICBA is supportive of voluntary efforts to promote affordable insured transaction and savings accounts, such as FDIC’s #GetBanked initiative, in which ICBA and many community banks participate
+• ICBA is supportive of voluntary efforts to promote affordable insured transaction and savings accounts, such as FDIC’s #GetBanked initiative, in which ICBA and many community banks participate.

 Background

-Financial Health.
-Only 30 percent of Americans are spending, saving and borrowing in a manner that indicates a financially healthy life.
+Only 30 percent of Americans are spending, saving, and borrowing in a manner that indicates a financially healthy life.
 However, community banks are in an optimal position to help consumers improve their financial lives.
-Community banks are relationship-based providers of financial services and understand the unique situations of the members of their communities, including underbanked consumers.

 Staff Contact